 Under normal conditions during daylight hours, the warmest air is near the earth’s surface, and the temperature decreases with altitude.
 The sun warms the ground and crop canopy.
 This in turn warms the air above it.
 The warm air then rises and is replaced with cooler air from aloft causing a mixing action of the atmosphere.
 Winds that are generated often blow from a fairly consistent direction.

 During a temperature inversion, this situation is reversed.
 From dusk to early morning, the earth’s surface can lose heat causing air near the surface to be cooler than the air above it.
 Because cool air sinks, the result is a stagnant layer of air that does not mix with air above it.
 Indications of temperature inversions include smoke that rises to a certain height and then moves sideways, dust hanging in the air behind a vehicle, fog hanging in low areas, or calm conditions with no winds.

 Temperature inversions are favorable to long distance pesticide drift.
 With the cool, humid conditions found during a temperature inversion, small droplets can remain suspended above the sprayed area for a long time.
 Just as morning fog slowly moves into lower elevations, the concentrated cloud of droplets can move down slope with the layer of cool air and cause damage or contamination for miles.
 Sloped areas are not the only concern during temperature inversions.
 As winds pick up, suspended droplets can be carried great distances from level application sites as well.

 Winds during an inversion are often light, variable in direction, and very often influenced by topography.
 If you have a sensitive area near the application site, you have no control over which direction the wind may carry the droplets.
 In some parts of the country, significant temperature inversions are nearly an everyday occurrence.

 When there is no wind, be alert to the possibility of an inversion.
-Do not spray within or above an inversion.
+Do not spray within or above (aerial application) an inversion.